WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### What did you struggle with?

 * I think I am slightly struggling with expectations
+  * KW: GENERAL REASSURANCE DELIVERED - You're doing great! :confetti_ball: :tada: :balloon:

 #### What would you like to work on next week?

 * I will speak with CH and we will think about how the whole process works
 * I will try to get as far as I can integrating the EAG form with DCC's
+  * KW: Fun.
+And remember to collect together guidance as you go - I think some of these questions are going to be a little tough for folk

 #### Where do you need help from Kirstie?

 * The training wheels are coming off and I think I just need general reassurance =)
+  * KW: AS ABOVE.
+GREAT WORK.

 #### Any other topics

 My dissertation topic (it had to come up explicitly eventually, haha): how do cultural shifts happen in scientific communities.
 Is this the question you had in mind? (nb: 10,000 words limit!)

+KW: Discussed in the meeting - really fun ideas and very supportive of loads of ideas!

 ---